-(Prerequisite: HRTM B221) The use of managerial accounting principles in decision making processes and the assessment of management responsibilities hospitality organizations.
+The use of managerial accounting principles in decision-making processes with a focus on controlling costs and optimizing profitability for hospitality businesses.

 HRTM B228 - PURCHASING AND CONTROLS (3).

 A study of the major foods, beverages and supplies that are purchased in hotels, motels and food-service establishments as well as techniques on how to control their distribution within the operation.